GNA Grassroots Report Guidelines

 The roles of the grassroots for the realization of sustainable development around the world are instrumental yet often go unnoticed by wider audiences and the general public due to limited resources for publications.

-At Green Network Asia, we work day-to-day to empower people and communities in various societies through digital publications produced and disseminated by our team.
+At Green Network Asia, we work day-to-day to empower people and communities in societies through digital publications produced and disseminated by our team.
 However, we are deeply aware that our limited time, energy, and resources are far from the potential of capturing dynamics and stories in different corners of the world, including the complexity of unique events, voices, lived experiences, efforts, insights, and wisdom from within societies.

 That’s why we launched this “Grassroots” platform to facilitate you in publishing field reports and stories from the grassroots within the lens of sustainability-related issues and sustainable development, mainly on perspectives that serve the needs of the grassroots and public interest.